KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

   ] ;
   sh:nodeValidator [
     a sh:SPARQLAskValidator ;
-    sh:message "What is the sensitivity of given tests according to their manufacturers?"@en ;
+    sh:message """What is the sensitivity of given tests according to their manufacturers?"""@en ;
     sh:prefixes :prefixes ;
     sh:ask """
     ASK {